 Just back from the Quay is a now pedestrianised Bailey’s New St. It used to be famous for the front of the Back O’ the Munster (which if you walk through becomes the Munster Bar opening out on the Mall) but now has an amazing 23-metre long tree carved into a sword which landed there only days before I arrived.
 Carved by local men John Hayes and James Doyle, the sword has 18 panels which tell the story of Waterford from Viking days.

 City walls are a big part of that story.
 The city of Waterford is 1100 years old and was fortified from an early date.
 Around the start of the 13th century King John extended the city west with three new gates as Anglo-Norman settlers were starting to create a suburb.
 The Watch Tower here at Manor St dates to the 13th century and guarded the southern exit to the town.
 By the end of the middle ages a complete circuit of stone walls and towers existed.
-By 1705 the Quay walls were demolished but six towers and large sections of city wall still survive one of the largest remaining walled cities in Ireland.
+By 1705 the Quay walls were demolished but six towers and large sections of city wall still survive in one of the largest remaining walled cities in Ireland.

 The most famous part of the walls is Reginald’s Tower on the strategic corner of the Quays and the Mall, commanding the view downstream.
 Reginald is from the Irish name Raghnall, itself derived from the Old Norse Røgnvaldr.
-Ragnall mac Gillemaire, was the last Hiberno-Norse ruler of Waterford and the tower dates between 1253 and 1280.
+Ragnall mac Gillemaire was the last Hiberno-Norse ruler of Waterford and the tower dates between 1253 and 1280.
 But there have been towers on the site since the 10th century.
 A little upstream at Woodstown, excavations of an actual Viking site has yielded remarkable finds that show the importance of Waterford as a busy port a millennium ago.
 Archaeologists have found ship-nails, locks, and balance-weights (some decorated with Irish ecclesiastical metalwork), a pagan warrior-burial and hacksilver.
 It was also a world centre of trade.
-At Woodstown they also found a ninth century Kufic dirham (a silver coin from the Arab world) and a fragment of a Hiberno-Scandinavian arm-ring of similar vintage.
+At Woodstown they found a ninth century Kufic dirham (a silver coin from the Arab world) and a fragment of a Hiberno-Scandinavian arm-ring of similar vintage.